-I kept staring at this soothing view and although it was a Sunday and people were starting to coming in and crowding up the place, it was still pleasant.
+I kept staring at this soothing view and although it was a Sunday and people were starting to come in and crowd up the place, it was still pleasant.

-There are hand made trails that run through and around the cenote conveniently placed for the people to move around at ease.
+There ar trails that run through and around the cenote Azul conveniently placed for the people to move around at ease.

 Cenote Azul Rules

 - DO NOT use sunscreen and mosquito repellent or any other lotions before swimming